sciety/sciety/.adr/0004-domain-model-review-reference.md

 Reference other Aggregates by identity, not object references.

-Write transactions can only span one HTTP request, one Aggregate, one database transaction.
+Write transactions that can only span one HTTP request, one Aggregate, one database transaction.

 Invariants can only span a single Aggregate.